-As we walked across the tram lines and busy roads, the crowds bustled around us.
+As we crossed the tram lines and busy roads, the crowds bustled around us.
 We were in the heart of the city, surrounded by a vibrant mix of tourists and locals.

-We stopped at a pedestrian light and I was suddenly taken aback.
-An elderly lady beside me was talking and for a moment I could have sworn my own Oma was right there with me.
-The voice was so familiar it tricked my mind into thinking she was there too.
+We stopped at a pedestrian light, and I was suddenly taken aback.
+An elderly lady beside me was talking, and for a moment I could have sworn my own Oma was right there with me.
+The voice was so familiar that it tricked my mind into thinking she was there too.

 As I caught snippets of conversations from passing strangers, I heard familiar accents that sounded like home.
 Accents I usually only heard at family gatherings.

-I felt at home in a place I’d never been before.
+I felt at home in a place I’d never been.

-As I walked the bustling streets, I was stunned at how many men looked like my uncles.
-I’d never really thought of them as looking “Dutch” but it turns out they do.
-On more than one occasion I took a second glance at a stranger, shocked at how much they looked like relatives.
+As we continued through the streets, I was stunned at how many men looked like my uncles.
+I’d never really thought of them as looking “Dutch”, but it turns out they do.
+On more than one occasion, I took a second glance at a stranger, shocked at how much they looked like relatives.

 Amsterdam had found a place in our hearts long before we arrived.

 My husband also has family roots in The Netherlands.
 We’ve both heard three generations of Amsterdam stories from our grandparents, parents and siblings.
 As the last to visit, we had the most’ borrowed memories’ already ingrained in our minds.
-As we walked the canals and cobbled streets for the first time, we had a lurking sense of nostalgia.
-A familiarity with this new place that made it feel like an old friend and not a stranger.
+As we walked the canals and cobbled streets for the first time, we had a strong sense of nostalgia—a familiarity with this new place that made it feel like an old friend and not a stranger.

-For our final stop we found the home his Oma lived in during WWII.
-This was a place he’d heard of many times.
-A story that can’t easily be forgotten.
+For our final stop, we found the home his Oma lived in during World War Two.
+This was a place he’d heard of many times—a story that can’t easily be forgotten.

 In 1944, the final year of WWII, Holland was struck by the harshest winter for decades.
-The extreme cold that froze canals and prevented barges to transport food to Western Holland, the Nazis had blocked rail transportation.
+The extreme cold froze canals and prevented barges from transporting food to Western Holland, and the Nazis had blocked rail transportation.
 This combination created a famine known as Hongerwinter (“Hunger winter” in Dutch).
-It is estimated that up to 22,000 people died of starvation over that winter.
+It is estimated that up to 22,000 people died of starvation that year.

-I don’t consider myself sentimental but it was impossible ignore the deja vu we felt in Amsterdam.
-Whether it the Febo windows which my sister had raved about or a more poignant location from decades before we felt we’d been here before.
+I don’t consider myself sentimental, but it was impossible to ignore the deja vu we felt in Amsterdam.
+Whether it was the Febo windows which my sister had raved about or a more poignant location from decades before, we felt we’d been there before.
 I was experiencing a new city through three generations of memories.